Featured

 A good example of maintenance work could be a relaxed 45min endurance run with a few strides tagged on at the end, or Diagonals on the grass – something the Kenyans enjoy doing.

 Maintenance is also critical for speed.
 Particularly when training for a marathon or long mountain race, speed- and anaerobic work plays little to no role in the daily training schedule of many runners and may end up being neglected.
-But: don’t use it and you’ll lose it.
+But: don’t use it and lose it.
 Therefore adding some faster stuff once in a while, even if this isn’t race specific at first glance, is still important.
 It’s always easier to maintain what has been acquired, at least to the most part, compared to gaining it again.

 Keep it Simple: Train with Purpose